LinkedDataFragments/Server.js/packages/datasource-composite/README.md

 TODO: add documentation

 ## License
-The Linked Data Fragments client is written by [Ruben Verborgh](http://ruben.verborgh.org/) and colleagues.
+The Linked Data Fragments server is written by [Ruben Verborgh](http://ruben.verborgh.org/) and colleagues.

 This code is copyrighted by [Ghent University – imec](http://idlab.ugent.be/) and released under the [MIT license](http://opensource.org/licenses/MIT).